 Experience and attitude count when it comes to building a pro-father custody agreement.
 Courts are biased.
 Many lawyers are too.
 Hire the wrong one, and they won’t feel motivated to do much for you.
 Avoid the temptation to reach out to the lawyers with the biggest or best ads, or who have degrees from the most prestigious schools, or who has the most important list of clients.
 Those things tell you nothing about how they’ll fight for you.
 At most, it clues you in on how much they’re likely to charge.

 What should you do instead?
 Ask for referrals.
 Talk to your divorced friends or coworkers who have good agreements with their exes.
-Talk to lawyers you know who are practicing in other areas.
+Talk to lawyers you know who are practicing in other areas and ask them for referrals to good family law attorneys.
 If you search for a lawyer online, be sure to back it up with extra research.
 Do the lawyers in a firm seem knowledgeable and supportive of fathers’ rights?
 If not, keep looking until you find the right match.
 Hiring the best lawyer for your case can make all the difference.

-Read our article about how to find a good lawyer here: https://dadsrights.org/legal-help/
+And of course, read our article about how to find a good lawyer for fathers here.